Awardees

 Founder and Director, Nurturely

-Use scientific data and interviews from frontline workers to co-create a draft set of policy recommendations on how to prioritize perinatal equity in wildfire mitigation and resilience.
+Use scientific data and interviews from frontline workers to co-create a draft set of policy recommendations on how to prioritize perinatal care in wildfire mitigation strategies.